 About the Band

-The Misbehavin' Maidens are a mixed a capella/folk band comprised of four women from the Washington, D.C./Baltimore area with a love of sex-positive music, parodies, drinking & fandom references for the 18+ nerd crowd.
+The Misbehavin' Maidens are a bawdy nerd-folk comedy band comprised of four women from the Washington, D.C./Baltimore area with a love of feminist, sex-positive music, LGBTQIA+ representation, parodies, drinking & fandom references for the 18+ geek crowd.

-The band, which began rehearsing together in late 2012 and performed in public together for the first time in May of 2013, consists of four members: Flint Locke, "Lucky" Annie LeBlanc, Madame Rouge, and Saber Tompson.
+The band, which began rehearsing together in late 2012 and performed in public together for the first time in May of 2013, consists of four members: Flint Locke, "Lucky" Annie LeBlanc, Rouge O’Malley, and Saber Tompson.
 While all of the ladies come from a "pirate" background, they embrace a wide range of subcultures, offering musical tributes to everything from steampunk to anime.

-After a wildly successful Kickstarter, their debut, independently-released album, "Busted," was released August 15, 2015, and their second album, "Sloppy Seconds," was released April 11, 2017.
+After wildly successful Kickstarters, their debut, independently-released album, "Busted," was released August 15, 2015; their second album, "Sloppy Seconds," was released April 11, 2017; and their third album, “Swearing is Caring,” was released July 10, 2019.

 Love from our fans